 Yes, the popular store is a family-friendly destination.
-There is even a babysitting service (of sorts) called Smaland, a supervised play area for kids.
-The babysitting service is free for kids who are potty trained and meet certain height requirements, typically between 36-54 inches.
-There is a time limit, usually an hour, so you may not be able to get all of your shopping done while the little ones are playing in Smaland, but it will give you time to stroll a bit and make some decisions without a toddler by your side.
+There is even a babysitting service (of sorts) called Småland, a supervised play area near the entrance.
+Children must be potty trained and be 37 inches to 54 inches tall.
+The service is free for kids while you shop.
+There is a time limit, usually an hour, so you may not be able to get all of your shopping done while the little ones are playing in Småland, but it will give you time to stroll a bit and make some decisions without a toddler by your side.

 Plus, importantly for families who choose to stick together, there are plenty of restrooms throughout, even family restrooms are abundant.
 In the women's restrooms, there are sinks for kids, changing stations, and access to diapers and sanitary needs.

 You can order what you want from your home computer and arrange to pick up the item at a pre-arranged time.
 The fee for the service is $5 and you'll get that back with the $5 gift card they'll give you when you arrive.

 Build your shopping list at home and they will let you know when your items are ready via email and text.

 IKEA sells ready-to-assemble furniture and housewares.
 The well-designed and functional home furnishings are popular with apartment dwellers who are starting out.
 The furniture is modern and attractive, yet affordable.
 The stores are designed to highlight pieces, placing them in room settings to give consumers an idea on how they can incorporate IKEA furniture—and chairs and rugs and pictures and dishes—in their own home.